ADHD Screening Test for Symptoms of ADHD

 If you find this page useful, please share it.

 Many Adults with Attention Deficit Hyperactivity Disorder don't know they have it.
 Imagine the frustration of dealing with something that could cause you a lot of problems in life, but you don't know what it is, so you don't know how to deal with it.

 Adults with Attention Deficit Hyperactivity Disorder are undiagnosed and untreated.
 Dr. Russell Barkley, Monitor on Psychology March 2012, page 70

 This doesn't fit with some prevailing ADHD stigma narratives in the media, but science often doesn't:)

-No adrenaline addict, stimulated by controversy, fast paced news and chaos, impulsive, insatiably curious, allergic to boredom, multitasking, and deadline focused reporters could have ADHD?
+No adrenaline addict, stimulated by controversy, fast paced news and chaos, impulsive, insatiably curious, allergic to boredom, multitasking, and deadline driven creating hyperfocus reporters could have ADHD?
 Or could they?

 Here are some real world examples of common problems many adults with ADHD have.